rmikehodges/hideNsneak/README.md

 5. `cp config/example-config.json config/config.json`
 	- fill in the values
 	- aws_access_id, aws_secret_key, aws_bucket_name are required at minimum
+  - all operators working on the same state must have config values filled in all the same fields. i.e. do_token can have 2 different tokens, but needs to be filled in on both ends for the same account.
 6. now you can use the program by running `./hidensneak [command]`

 Commands